-Location: Itea and Delphi - There will be a morning optional excursion to Delphi, one of the most revered sites from the ancient world.
+Location: Itea/Delphi and Corinth Canal Crossing - There will be a morning optional excursion to Delphi, one of the most revered sites from the ancient world.
 We will disembark the ship early this morning and proceed to the ruins complex.
 Unlike other archaeological sites in Greece, Delphi is built on the side of a mountain.
 First time visitors are awed as much for the stunning natural beauty that surround the ruins as for the ancient buildings themselves.
 In its prime, Delphi was revered for its wealth and reputation, attributes which grew from the site’s location as hosting the most important oracle in the classical world.
 Indeed, because everything in Greece is connected to mythology, Delphi became the premier site for the worship of the god Apollo.
 The oracle had the ability to prophesise the future and give advice.
 Visitors from across the Greek world travelled here to consult with the oracle, and responded by offering thanks to Apollo in the form of treasure.
-We will have a half day to walk around the ruins complex and visit the adjoining museum.
+We will have half of the day to walk around the ruins complex and visit the adjoining museum.
 After returning to the ship, we will cross the Corinth Canal.
-Later in the evening we sail to Marina Zea, Athens.
-Overnight in Marina Zea
+Iin the evening we will enjoy a Captain’s Farewell Dinner and sail to Marina Zea.
+Overnight in Marina Zea.

 Day - 8

-Location: Disembarkation in Athens - Disembarkation will take place after breakfast this morning.
+Location: Disembarkation in Athens - Disembarkation will take place after breakfast this morning between 8 and 9am.
 Make your way to the airport for your onward travels or stay on in Athens and soak up the ancient atmosphere of the city.